Robert Southwell (priest): Works and legacy

 Southwell addressed his Epistle of Comfort to Philip, Earl of Arundel.
 This and other of his religious tracts, A Short Rule of Good Life, Triumphs over Death, and a Humble Supplication to Queen Elizabeth, circulated in manuscript.
 Mary Magdalen's Funeral Tears was openly published in 1591.
 It proved to be very popular, going through ten editions by 1636.
 Thomas Nashe's imitation of Mary Magdalen's Funeral Tears in Christ's Tears over Jerusalem proves that the works received recognition outside of Catholic circles.

 Soon after Southwell's death, St Peter's Complaint with other poems appeared, printed by John Windet for John Wolfe, but without the author's name.
 A second edition, including eight more poems, appeared almost immediately.
 Then on 5 April, John Cawood, the publisher of Mary Magdalen's Funeral Tears, who probably owned the copyright all along, entered the book in the Stationers' Register, and brought out a third edition.
 Saint Peter's Complaint proved even more popular than Mary Magdalen's Funeral Tears; it went into fourteen editions by 1636.
 Later that same year, another publisher, John Busby, having acquired a manuscript of Southwell's collection of lyric poems, brought out a little book containing a further twenty-two poems, under the title Maeoniae.
 When in 1602 Cawood added another eight poems to his book, the English publication of Southwell's works came to an end.
 Southwell's Of the Blessed Sacrament of the Altar, unpublishable in England, appeared in a broadsheet published at Douai in 1606.
 A Foure fould Meditation of the foure last things, formerly attributed to Southwell, is by Philip Earl of Arundel.
-Similarly, the prose A Hundred Meditations of the Love of God, once thought to be Southwell's, is a translation of Fray Diego de Estella's Meditaciones devotisimas del amor de Dios.
+Similarly, the prose A Hundred Meditations of the Love of God, once thought to be an original work by Southwell, is now known to be his literary translation of Fray Diego de Estella's Meditaciones devotisimas del amor de Dios.

 Much of Southwell's literary legacy rests on his considerable influence on other writers.
 There is evidence of Shakespeare's allusions to Southwell's work, particularly in The Merchant of Venice, Romeo & Juliet, Hamlet, and King Lear.
 Southwell's influence can be seen in the work of Donne, Herbert, Crashaw and Hopkins.

 A memoir of Southwell was drawn up soon after his death.
 Much of the material was incorporated by Richard Challoner in his Memoirs of Missionary Priests (1741), and the manuscript is now in the Public Record Office in Brussels.
 See also Alexis Possoz, Vie du Pre R. Southwell (1866); and a life in Henry Foley's Records of the English Province of the Society of Jesus: historic facts illustrative of the labours and sufferings of its members in the 16th and 17th centuries, 1877 (i.
 301387).
 Foley's narrative includes copies of documents connected with his trial, and gives information on the original sources.
 The standard modern life, however, is Christopher Devlin's The Life of Robert Southwell, Poet and Martyr, London, 1956.